Overview of electronic signature law and its legality in Belgium

 Belgium follows a tiered legal model, which means it recognizes a QES as a distinct type of electronic signature.
 In tiered countries, a QES is given a special legal status in terms of authenticity and trustworthiness.

-And as an EU member, Belgium follows the European Telecommunications Standards Institute (ETSI) to define what qualifies as a QES.
+As an EU member, Belgium follows the European Telecommunications Standards Institute (ETSI) to define what qualifies as a QES.

-Can PandaDoc software be used in Belgium?
+Is PandaDoc legal in Belgium?

 Yes, PandaDoc electronic signature software complies with eSignature laws in Belgium.
 That means you can use PandaDoc to carry out all of your business contracts.